Lots of time is devoted to discussing the best ways to tell your children you are getting a divorce, but how do you tell your own parents?

 When we talk about telling people about divorce, more often than not it is the children we have in mind – and rightly so.
 How the news is broken to them can really make a difference to how they cope with it, and set the standard for making the family break-up as easy on them as possible.
 But what happens when it is the children telling the parents they are divorcing?
 How would you tell your mum and dad what is happening?

 Sorry, it’s over

 It is never easy to tell someone that your relationship has come to an end, least of all your parents who you no doubt look up to.
 You may feel like a disappointment or that you have let them down, though they are unlikely to see it that way.
 However, you must tell them.

 I would advise that you do it sooner rather than later.
-Nothing could be more upsetting for them than to hear that their child’s marriage is at an end from a neighbour or other relative.
+Nothing could be more upsetting for them than to hear that their child’s marriage is at an end from another member of the family.
 That is likely to cause more problems than the fact you are getting a divorce ever will.
-If possible, ring them before going around and ask them if you can have some time alone with them to discuss an important issue.
-This is a much better way of doing it than ringing them to give them the news or, even worse, sending a text message.
+It’s best to tell them face to face, but maybe contact them before going around and ask them if you can have some time alone with them to discuss an important issue.
+This is a much better approach than calling them to give them the news or, even worse, sending a text message.

 Put a limit on the personal details